The Giant of Provence – A Climb Like No Other

 Some mountains are instantly recognisable and command their own special page in history and in your memories for the epic encounters held upon their slopes.
 They stir something inside you.
 And in the history of mountains, there are few more revered than Mont Ventoux – a.k.a.
 The Beast of Provence, The Domain of the Angels, The Windy Mountain (it’s often assumed that Ventoux gets its name from the word venteux, meaning windy, although experts now seem to think that the name actually comes from the Gaulish word Vintur, after an obscure local god reckoned to live on the summit, presumably because he liked ferocious gales blasting through his frost-gelled hair).

 All mountains have a certain unpredictability about them and none is ever to be taken lightly but Mont Ventoux is somehow different – it seems almost to emanate an active malevolence.
 Rising alone above rolling hills, wherever you are in Provence the conical summit of Mont Ventoux stares at you, at once both evocative and sinister.
 It lacks the craggy sharpness of an Alpine peak and its seemingly gentle slopes belie its height – 1912 metres.
 The top of the mountain is bare limestone, virtually devoid of vegetation, which makes it’s barren summit appear to be snow-capped all year round when viewed from a great distance.
 There is a road up Mont Ventoux on the southern slopes that, in cycling legend, has become synonymous with suffering, desperation and woe on the grandest of scales.
 The mountain has featured 15 times in the Tour de France’s history, and was first included in 1951 in true regard to the ironclad spirit of Henri Desgrange, father of the Grande Boucle, who said that the ideal Tour would be a race which only one rider would be strong enough to finish.
 In 1970 Eddy Merckx needed oxygen on Ventoux’s summit after his winning climb and in 1967 Tom Simpson pushed himself further still, beyond all physical boundaries in his attempt to conquer this extinct volcano.
 Lance Armstrong called it “the bastard”.
-Needless to say, Mont Ventoux draws cyclists like moths.
+Needless to say, Mont Ventoux draws cyclists like moths to a flame.

 Fortunately for runners, Provence is a trail-running paradise and there are some superb trails up the Ventoux.
 The most interesting and hardest tracks follow the GR4 and the GR91, and once every year on the first weekend in July a mountain race takes on this route.
 At 20km and +1660m this trail more or less mirrors the road.
 With an average gradient of about 8%, it’s statistically innocuous, it doesn’t sound too bad.
 And when you break the climb down into its three obvious sections it paints a steeper although not wholly unjustifiable picture.
 There’s nothing above 15%.
 However, Mont Ventoux is not about the gradient.
 From the start line of the race in the small medieval town of Bedouin (300m a.s.l.) you can see quite clearly the frightful, leprous, windswept summit of the Giant of Provence sprouting it’s sinister radio mast, thrust up out of the surrounding landscape of tree-clad slopes.
 Run up there? you say to yourself and shiver.
 The Ventoux is as much a psychological challenge as a physical one.
 You cannot underestimate the effect on your mind and your resolve of the first glimpse of that vast and silent brute of a mountain dwarfing all around it.